mwbowers/mwbowers.github.io/concepts/background/background-overview.md

 ---
-title: Legacy Application Background
+title: "Legacy Applications: A Comprehensive Background Overview"
-description: Explore the origins, evolution, and enduring significance of legacy applications.
-This overview provides a comprehensive background, shedding light on the challenges and opportunities these systems present in today's technological landscape.
+description: "Explore the essentials of legacy applications with our guide.
+Understand their impact, evolution, and modern integration strategies."
 ---

 In the context of ASNA Monarch Base, **Legacy Applications**  are those that: